TroyKDuncan/ZTM_Python/notes/dev_fundamentals.md

   - try things to test what you are learning
   - don't just watch the videos; try things and see how they work

+6. Pros and cons of libraries
+  - make sure you are using GOOD packages
+  - ask yourself if you can write something yourself instead of pulling something else in